marcusziade/playstation-portal-scraper/README.md

 ## Overview

 The PlayStation Portal Scraper is a Go-based tool designed to monitor the availability of products on the PlayStation Direct website.
-It checks the page for the "Currently Unavailable" label and notifies the user through a desktop notification when the product appears to be available.
+It checks the page for the "Currently Unavailable" label and notifies the user through a webhook when the product appears to be available.

 ## Prerequisites

 - Go (1.15 or later)
 - Docker
 - Basic knowledge of Go programming and Docker
+- An IFTTT account for setting up the webhook

+## Webhook Setup with IFTTT

+Before running the scraper, set up a webhook with IFTTT:

+1. **Create an IFTTT Account**: If you don't already have one, sign up at [IFTTT](https://ifttt.com/).

+2. **Create a New Applet**:
+   - Go to "Create" and then click on "If This Then That".
+   - For the "This" part, choose "Webhooks" and then "Receive a web request".
+   - Name the event (e.g., `portal_available`).
+   - For the "That" part, choose the service you want to use for notifications (e.g., Email, SMS).
+   - Configure the action to your preference (e.g., set the message text, subject).

+3. **Get Your Webhook Key**: Go to the [Webhooks service page](https://ifttt.com/maker_webhooks), click on "Documentation", and note your unique webhook key.

 ## Setup